 Flash forward nearly 20 years and I'm still collecting beautiful stones and making jewelry.
 I suppose it's really not much of a surprise that I decided to become a metalsmith!
 After peaking my interest by taking classes in high school for jewelry making, I decided to go to college for it."

-Surine currently resides in Kalamazoo, Michigan with her husband and two sons.
-She received her BFA from Grand Valley State University in 2008 and started her jewelry bsiness shortly afterwards.
+Surine currently resides in Peotone, Illinois with her husband and two sons.
+She received her BFA from Grand Valley State University, Michigan in 2008 and started her jewelry business shortly afterwards.